pcmarts/Collab-Room-Telegram-App/docs/matches/twitter-handle-fix.md

 ## Benefits

-1. **Improved User Experience**: Users now see the correct Twitter handle information
+1. **Improved User Experience**: Users now see the correct Twitter handle information and job titles
-2. **Data Integrity**: Social media information is now properly associated with the correct entity (user vs. company)
+2. **Data Integrity**: Social media information and professional roles are now properly associated with the correct entity (user vs. company)
-3. **Consistent Data Display**: The fix maintains consistency in how social media information is displayed
+3. **Consistent Data Display**: The fix maintains consistency in how information is displayed across different parts of the application
+4. **Enhanced Professional Context**: Properly displayed job titles provide important context about potential matches
+5. **Better Decision Making**: Users can make more informed decisions about potential collaborations with clear professional role information

 ## Related Documentation